 - Aesthetic Appeal: They add a traditional yet sophisticated look to any home.

-Disadvantages of Brick Cladding
+Disadvantages Of Brick Cladding

 Despite its benefits, brick has some downsides: